seantwie03/rhel-lab/README.md

 If you want to test your luck try this:

-- On the Workstation VM in the RHA Lab environment, run the following command: `tar -cvf rha-labs.tar.gz .venv .grading`.
+- On the Workstation VM in the RHA Lab environment, run the following command:

+        tar -cvf rha-labs.tar.gz .venv .grading

 - Download the `rha-labs.tar.gz` to your local workstation.
 - Place `rha-labs.tar.gz` in the same folder as the Vagrantfile.
 - Run `vagrant up`